REMIND US OF YOUR FAITHFULNESS

 The Bible is clear in that it promises the faithful disciples of Christ victory over sin.
 “Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind, for he who has suffered in the flesh has ceased from sin, that he no longer should live the rest of his time in the flesh for the lusts of men, but for the will of God, 1 Peter | 4:1-2.

-We are saved by grace through faith.
-That does not mean we are removed from sin.
-It means we are granted the desire to remove sin from ourselves.
-It is still our choice.
-Our free will, to live as Jesus lived or to continue to live as slaves to the flesh.
+That doesn’t mean we’re removed from sin.
+It means we’re granted the desire to remove sin from ourselves.
+It’s still our choice — our free will, to live as Jesus lived or to continue to live as slaves to the flesh.

-We can take the easy path and live in the world or we can rise above it.
-We can give into our selfish desires or we can surrender to the path of righteousness and steadfastly walk it.
+We can take the easy path and live in the world, or we can rise above it.
+We can give in to our selfish desires, or we can surrender to the path of righteousness and steadfastly walk it.

 JN Fenwick (© 2023) | mothjournal14 | Image from Adobe Stock Images | Licensed for use | Music: Thrones of Eden from the Royalty Free Soundtrack Library, Vol. 4